code-423n4/2023-10-wildcat/README.md

 [ ⭐️ SPONSORS: please confirm/edit the information below. ]

 ```
-- If you have a public code repo, please share it here:
 - How many contracts are in scope?: 17
 - Total SLoC for these contracts?: 1879
 - How many external imports are there?: 2